 Corporate Governance Policy

 Chapter 1 Introduction

-Art.1 This policy embodies the corporate governance approaches of AWA PAPER mfg.
-Co., Ltd., (hereafter, the Company) aiming for the sustainable growth and the improvement of the corporate value of the Company and the fulfillment of its social responsibilities.
+Art.1 This policy embodies the corporate governance approaches of Awa Paper & Technological Company, Inc., (hereafter, the Company) aiming for the sustainable growth and the improvement of the corporate value of the Company and the fulfillment of its social responsibilities.

 (Basic Ideas for Corporate Governance)

 Art.2 The Company establishes its Corporate Governance System based on this policy aiming at rewarding the trust of stakeholders including suppliers & clients, stockholders, local communities and employees and realizing mid- to long-term increase of the corporate value through clear, fair, prompt and decisive decision-making which energizes the corporate management.

 Chapter 2 Maintenance of Rights & Equality of Stockholders

 (Policies for Maintenance of Rights & Equality of Stockholders)

 Art.3 The Company shall strive to maintain reasonable environment for the protection of the rights and equality of stockholders.
 The company shall also strive to maintain suitable environment for constructive dialogues with stockholders in addition to the Annual Stockholders Meetings for sustainable growth and mid- to long-term increase of the corporate value.

 Art.4 The Company truly recognizes that Stockholders Meetings are the highest decision-making body and important opportunities for constructive dialogues with its stockholders.
 The Company shall strive to maintain appropriate environment for the reflection of the stockholders’ will on the Company’s management with good understanding of stockholders’ attributes.